starwit/lirejarp/README.md

 # LireJarp
 ## General Idea ##
-LireJarp enables you to setup JEE projects quickly.
+LireJarp is the template for LireJarp Project Builder and enables you to setup JEE projects quickly.
 It is driven by the idea to provide a project template
 covering:
 * rapid project setup
 * code standardization and naming conventions